islam-heddi/convoy-game-of-life/README.md

-# Convoy game of life
+# Conwoy game of life

 # What is Conway's Game of Life?
 Conway's Game of Life is a cellular automaton that is played on a 2D square grid.
 Each square (or "cell") on the grid can be either alive or dead, and they evolve according to the following rules: